opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 Create Your Own Configs
 """""""""""""""""""""""

-The easiest way to create your own configs is running the template script.

-Assumed we would like to set up the **ace-example** pod in the production environment.
+Assume we would like to deploy the SD-Fabric to the ace-example cluster in the development environment.

-1. open the **tools/ace_config.yaml** (You should already have this file when you finish VPN bootstrap stage)
-2. fill out all required variables
-3. perform the makefile command to generate configuration and directory for SD-Fabric
-4. update **onos.yaml** for ONOS
-5. update **${hostname}-chassis-config.pb.txt** for Stratum
-6. commit your change and open the Gerrit patch
-7. deploy your patch to ACE cluster and merge it after verifying the fabric connectivity
+1. Modify the fleet.yaml to customize your cluster with specific value file.
+2. Add your Helm Values into the overlays folder.
+3. Have to add the chassis config file into the kustomization.yaml for Stratum application.

 .. code-block:: console

-  vim tools/ace_config.yaml
-  make -C tools sdfabric
-  vim production/ace-example/sdfabric/sdfabric/sdfabric.yaml
-  vim production/ace-example/sdfabric/sdfabric/*${hostname}-chassis-config.pb.txt**
-  git add commit
-  git review
+   ╰─$ git st
+   On branch master
+   Your branch is up to date with 'origin/master'.

+   Changes to be committed:
+   (use "git restore --staged <file>..." to unstage)
+         modified:   aether-dev/app/onos/fleet.yaml
+         new file:   aether-dev/app/onos/overlays/dev-my-cluster/values.yaml
+         modified:   aether-dev/app/stratum/fleet.yaml
+         new file:   aether-dev/app/stratum/overlays/dev-my-cluster/kustomization.yaml
+         new file:   aether-dev/app/stratum/overlays/dev-my-cluster/menlo-sdfabric-leaf1
+         new file:   aether-dev/app/stratum/overlays/dev-my-cluster/menlo-sdfabric-leaf2
+         new file:   aether-dev/app/stratum/overlays/dev-my-cluster/values.yaml
+         modified:   aether-dev/app/telegraf/fleet.yaml
+         new file:   aether-dev/app/telegraf/overlays/dev-my-cluster/values.yaml

 Quick recap
 """""""""""

-To recap, most of the files in **tost** folder can be copied from existing examples.
+To recap, most of the files in **app** folder can be copied from existing examples.
 However, there are a few files we need to pay extra attentions to.

-- **sdfabric.yaml** in **sdfabric** folder
+- ``fleet.yaml`` in each app folder
-- Chassis config in **sdfabric** folder
+- Chassis config in **app/stratum/overlays/$cluster_name/** folder
   There should be one chassis config for each switch.
-The file name needs to be **${hostname}-chassis-config.pb.txt**
+The file name needs to be **${hostname}**
-- **telegraf.yaml** in **telegraf** folder need to be updated with all switch IP addresses
+- **values.yaml** in **telegraf** folder need to be updated with all switch IP addresses

 Double check these files and make sure they have been updated accordingly.